GTPB/IBB21/pages/Introduction.md

 ### What is a script?

 A script is a text file living on the disk which has some text in it.
-The text is a series of commands which must be run/executed from the command line.
+This text is a series of commands which will be executed line by line in sequence.
+Importantly, when we run a script we are transfering the control of the system from the user to the script.
+The operating system will listen from the script and not from the command line.
+The scritps takes over.

 ### Scripts vs Programs

-It is important to understad the difference between "scripts" and "real programs".
 Scripts do not do any significant computation on their own.
-Rather, scripts run "real programs" to do most of the computational work.
-The job of a script is to **automate** and **document** the process of running programs.
+Instead, they run "programs" that do the computational work.
+The job of a script is to **automate** and **document** the execution of commands/programs that were already created by others.

+the process of running programs.

-As a result, scripting languages do not need to be very efficient (they are orders of magnitude slower than compiled languages) and they are generally **interpreted** rather than **compiled**.
+As a result, scripting languages do not need to be very efficient (they are orders of magnitude slower than compiled languages) so we can take advantage of it to write them in high level languages which are much easier to write, read and degub.

-Real programs, may be very large and computationally expensive and therefore they are written close to machine language.

-Since we are simply interested in **automating the execution of pre-existing commands or softwares**, picking up a scripting language and write a script will do the job just write.

 ### What makes scrips useful and powerful?